-Storebrand sees a great opportunity in buildings resource efficiency and has a great potential to achieve this through provide certified green property standards and energy-efficiency measures for our buildings and properties.
-This opportunity will contribute to higher resilience for the properties in our portfolio, and trough this increase the value.
+Storebrand sees a great opportunity in buildings resource efficiency and has a great potential to achieve this through ensuring certified green property standards and energy-efficiency measures for our buildings and properties.
+This opportunity will contribute to higher resilience for the properties in our portfolio, and trough this increase the value of our investments.
 Storebrand manages a broad real estate portfolio in Norway and Sweden, where the Swedish portfolio is managed by Storebrand Fastigheter.
-Of the total capital managed by Storebrand Asset Management, direct investments in real estate amount to NOK 45 billion, of which NOK 34 billion in Norway (800,000 sq.m.) and SEK 11 billion (300,000 sq.m.) in Sweden.
-This represents 5% of Storebrand Asset under Management (AuM) which was NOK 831 billion in 2019, and makes Storebrand one of the largest real estate players in Norway.
-Our real estate portfolio had 41% certified green property in 2019 in Norway and Sweden, increased from 30 % in 2018.
-By 2020, the goal is to increase this number to 48% and 75% by 2025.
+In the scnadinavian retail and corporate property market, customers are to an increasing degree expecting sustainabilty aspects to their spaces.
+And are willing to pay a premium.
+For properties that are certified, have lower energy consumption, water usage etcetera.
+We therefore see a potential two-sided positive effect on our property investments portfolio in scandinavia.
+Bot increased revenues from higher prices per square meter for green properties, and at the same time higher valuations of these assets.
+Of the total capital managed by Storebrand Asset Management, direct investments in real estate amount to NOK 49 billion, of which NOK 36 billion in Norway (800,000 sq.m.) and SEK 13 billion (300,000 sq.m.) in Sweden.
+This represents 5% of Storebrand Asset under Management (AuM) which was NOK 962 billion in 2020, and makes Storebrand one of the largest real estate players in Norway.
+Our real estate portfolio had 43% certified green property in 2020 in Norway and Sweden, up from 41 % in 2019.
+By 2021, the goal is to increase this number to 52% and 75% by 2025.
 An increase in environmental certification of the property mass represents opportunities to reduce the carbon intensity of real estate investments as well as their supply chain, and to attract long term tenants.
 Storeband's current portfolio properties are already well positioned due to thorough planning, and certification process is partly initiated.
-To illustrate the progress already made in property energy and climate efficiency, the emissions from aggregated property management was 6,9 kilo CO2 emissions per square meter in 2019, reduced from 10 in 2017, and 8,2 in 2018.
+To illustrate the progress already made in property energy and climate efficiency, the emissions from a